Southern Ocean: Antarctic expeditions

 In 1946, US Navy Rear Admiral Richard E. Byrd and more than 4,700 military personnel visited the Antarctic in an expedition called Operation Highjump.
 Reported to the public as a scientific mission, the details were kept secret and it may have actually been a training or testing mission for the military.
 The expedition was, in both military or scientific planning terms, put together very quickly.
 The group contained an unusually high amount of military equipment, including an aircraft carrier, submarines, military support ships, assault troops and military vehicles.
 The expedition was planned to last for eight months but was unexpectedly terminated after only two months.
 With the exception of some eccentric entries in Admiral Byrd's diaries, no real explanation for the early termination has ever been officially given.

 Captain Finn Ronne, Byrd's executive officer, returned to Antarctica with his own expedition in 1947–1948, with Navy support, three planes, and dogs.
-Ronne disproved the notion that the continent was divided in two and established that East and West Antarctica was one single continent, i.e. that the Weddell Sea and the Ross Sea are not connected.
-The expedition explored and mapped large parts of Palmer Land and the Weddell Sea coastline, and identified the Ronne Ice Shelf, named by Ronne after his wife Edith "Jackie" Ronne.
-Ronne covered 3600 mi by ski and dog sled – more than any other explorer in history.
+He disproved the notion that the continent was divided in two and established that East and West Antarctica was one single continent, i.e. that the Weddell Sea and the Ross Sea are not connected.
+The expedition explored and mapped large parts of Palmer Land and the Weddell Sea coastline, and identified the Ronne Ice Shelf, named by him for his wife Jackie Ronne.
+He covered 3600 mi by ski and dog sled – more than any other explorer in history.
 The Ronne Antarctic Research Expedition discovered and mapped the last unknown coastline in the world and was the first Antarctic expedition to ever include women.

-Recent history
+Post-Antarctic Treaty

 The Antarctic Treaty was signed on 1 December 1959 and came into force on 23 June 1961.
 Among other provisions, this treaty limits military activity in the Antarctic to the support of scientific research.

 The first person to sail single-handed to Antarctica was the New Zealander David Henry Lewis, in 1972, in a 10 m steel sloop Ice Bird.

 A baby, named Emilio Marcos de Palma, was born near Hope Bay on 7 January 1978, becoming the first baby born on the continent.
 He also was born further south than anyone in history.